A MARvelous Hedge

 When I began to landscape my own property, I focused on a four-season garden creating privacy along the way.
 I accomplished this by using fencing and plantings.
 For my side garden, I chose the privet hedge as it provides a dual purpose in the landscape: privacy and beauty.
 However, I lost patience waiting for it to grow high enough to cover my neighbor’s garage!
 Therefore, that next spring, out with the privet and in with twenty-two emerald green Arborvitaes!
 They arrived nine feet tall and when installed, they gave me that instant gratification I was looking for and, of course, privacy.
 Over the years, I have maintained them quite well with a yearly haircut and trimming schedule, and today they stand well over twelve feet, lush and dense year round.
 When filming in this area, I commonly refer to them as my “Hamptons Private Hedge Alternative”.

-So, if you are considering a hedge for either an aesthetic look or a practical function, you need to learn more and choose a hedge material bearing in mind two important factors:
+So, if you are considering a hedge for either an aesthetic look or a practical function, you need to learn more and choose a hedging material bearing in mind two important factors:

 The hedges at Grey Gardens in East Hampton are a perfect example: when the Beal family neglected them for over twenty years, they became tall and completely overgrown.
 The house was restored and today the privet hedge is back on a maintenance program (although I could still see signs of their not having been pruned as they were more woody than normal).
 My sMARt tip is to hire a professional once a year to achieve that perfect form and height; then simply follow the existing shape and trim three more times during the season.

 I have seen many different types of hedges - some common and some not so common.
 Several Holly plants can be manipulated into a hedge.
-My neighbor, Larry, has a twenty-five year old Forsythia hedge that is perfectly maintained and shaped multiple times each year.
+My neighbor, Larry, has a twenty-five-year-old Forsythia hedge that is perfectly maintained and shaped multiple times each year.
 The arbor walkway entrance is simply breathtaking and always catches my attention.
-In the spring, yellow flowers are abundant and in the winter the shape captures and holds the snow perfectly.
+In the spring, yellow flowers are abundant and in the winter the shape captures and hold the snow perfectly.
 Bravo to him for having such dedication and pride for his curb appeal.

 While in the Napa Valley area of California this year, I fell in love with the Rosemary hedges that were once again the jewel of the property.
 Fragrant and functional, they are the perfect addition to any great landscaping design.